ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 </Grid>
 {% endhighlight %}

+### Code the App Logic
 Open the _MainPage.xaml.cs_ file.
 This is the code behind the layout for the MainPage.xaml.
 Add the following to the _using_ statements at the top of the file.

 {% highlight csharp %}
 using Windows.Devices.Gpio;
 {% endhighlight %}

-Next, add the following varialble definitions inside the <code>public sealed partial class MainPage : Page</code> class definition:
+Add the following varialble definitions inside the <code>public sealed partial class MainPage : Page</code> class definition:

 {% highlight csharp %}
 public sealed partial class MainPage : Page